 What's going on here?

-If you don’t already know, don’t worry I will tell you in just a minute.
-But first…
+If you don't already know, don't worry I tell you in just a minute… but first!

-Oh… they also paid really well and I had lots of opportunities to be promoted if I wanted to.
+Oh… they also paid really well and I had lots of opportunities for advancement if I wanted it.

 They won't let me run up the stairs.